oplatek/kaldi-thesis/README.md

-Interfacing Kaldi from Python
+Interfacing Kaldi from Python[deprecated-parts]
 =============================
 UPDATE: It is necessary to build the shared library with *gcc*!
 Cffi is slow from Python fast from Cython.
 Is intended as better c_types.
 Cffi needs shared library!
 So I have to rebuild all object files with -fPIC flag!
 I changed the main Makefile in kaldi-trunk/src directory - just added -fPIC to cxx_flags.
 I need to checkout gmm-online-decoder for generating the mfcc features frame by frame.
 Use pyaudio to test Kaldi cffi interface -> DO TESTS!
 TODO look at vystadial - how is ASR interfaced?

-Building atlas, lapack
+Building atlas, Lapack[Deprecated]
 ---------------------
-On sol11 I was able to build new static atlas library TODO how to create shared library
+Now read INSTALL.md from git repository git@bitbucket.org:oplatek/kaldi.git On sol11 I was able to build new static atlas library TODO how to create shared library